forestgrape/coronavirus/5_epidemiological/transmission.md

   * __MERS__: the cells susceptible to MERS infections are in the lower respiratory tract lower respiratory tract as obligate entry point.

 ##### Viability of Virions
-The viability of virions is highest when dried.
+The viability of virions is highest when dried ([Virion Viability](../2_biological/virion_viability.md)).

 ##### Aerosol Science
 The larger the ratio of the surface to the mass, the more the particulates go with the air.
 For tiny dry particulates the ratio is larger than for roundish droplets.
 Roundish droplets if small enough still move with the air, but less than tiny dry particulates.

 #### Medical Evidence
 Viral load and tissue damage indicate that MERS and SARS-1 infect primarily the lower respiratory tract.
-SARS-2 infections are especially dangerous if they reach the lower respiratory tract (and similar to MERS and SARS-1 infections).
+SARS-2 infections are especially dangerous if they reach the lower respiratory tract (which can result in severe pneumonia similar as observed for MERS and SARS-1 infections).
 * the observed viral load in different tissue indicate that MERS and SARS-1 infect primarily the lower respiratory tract.
-The observed viral loads of severe SARS-2 infections are highest in the lower respiratory tract.
+The observed viral loads of severe SARS-2 infections are highest in the lower respiratory tract in severe cases ([Viral Load](../3_medical/diagnosis_and_viral_load.md)).
 * Tissue damage for SARS-1/2 and MERS infection is observed in the lower respiratory tract.

 The pieces of evidence indicate that aerosol and the proposed dry form are relevant transmission pathways.